s4nchez/FacebookMassUnfollow/README.md

 # Facebook mass unfollow

-Keep your timeline empty by unfollowing all your friends.
+Small script to unfollow all your Facebook friends.

 1. Clone this repo